 - Talk openly about biosecurity with all groups working on your land.

 - Restrict movement of potentially contaminated soil on vehicles and equipment;

 - Extend your crop rotation; include a break of at least two years, preferably three, between susceptible crops even when clubroot-resistant varieties are used;

 - Scout canola crops by examining roots for the presence of clubroot galls; focus scouting on field entrances, low areas, and suspicious patches;

 - Collect soil and submit it to a laboratory for a DNA-based clubroot test; the test results will provide early detection of the clubroot pathogen and enable early management when pathogen levels are low; and

 - See the Clubroot Management and Scouting Tips document for more information.

 The key to clubroot management is to keep pathogen levels low to allow continued canola production in the infested fields with minimum impact on yield.

 Clubroot in Saskatchewan

 All findings of visible clubroot symptoms and the detection of the pathogen using DNA-based testing since 2008 have been used to produce a cumulative Saskatchewan Clubroot Distribution Map illustrating the location (to an RM level) of all findings of clubroot and the clubroot pathogen from 2008 to 2018.
 The map provides an estimate of regional risk.
 This is a useful tool that can be used to identify areas in the province that have the highest clubroot risk.
 However, it is important to remember that no detection of clubroot in an RM does not mean it is not there.
 The distribution of clubroot and the clubroot pathogen across the northern agricultural region indicates that the risk is not isolated to a small area.
-All producers in Saskatchewan are encouraged to monitor their fields and start thinking proactively about clubroot management.
+All producers in Saskatchewan are encouraged to monitor their fields and think proactively about clubroot management.